openhive-network/devportal/_tutorials-javascript/witness_listing_and_voting.md

 The array cotains the function for the witness vote along with an object containing the needed parameters.
 We have to use the opposite of the `approve` variable that we created in the previous step.
 That variable is `true` if the user has already voted, and a value of `true` for the `approve` parameter means that the user is voting _for_ the specified witness which will then return an error.

-After the object has been created we can `broadcast` the operation to the steem blockchain along with the private active key of the user.
+After the object has been created we can `broadcast` the operation to the hive blockchain along with the private active key of the user.
 The result of the vote is displayed on the UI to confirm whether you voted for or removed a vote for the witness as well as error details should there be one.

 ```javascript
 //broadcast the vote